rrumana/RuID/README.md

   - Add features as needed.

 # Completion

+This project is on hold until further notice.
+My laptop died and I no longer have a development device with a camera.
+Development on my Raspberry Pi is possible but the compilations times are killer since release compilation is neccessary to assess performance.

 I have made a program that takes camera input using libcamera and feeds those frames into Yolov11-nano.
 Since the Tract runtime is not threaded, I have added a basic threading implementation using some threads and channels.
 Lots more can be done to optimize this.

 I am getting about 20FPS on my laptop at about 100% CPU utilization before quantization or any other optiizations.
 This seems promising, but I am planning on adding support for onnx runtime to comapre.
 I will add a command line flag to select your runtime, that way I can compare Trace + threading to Onnxruntime.
 If it turns out that I cannot beat Onnxruntime, I will end up using that.